Guide

 7. Clear Meta Descriptions

 AI crawlers use meta descriptions as a content summary.
-Write them as clear, factual descriptions of what the page offers — not marketing fluff.
+Write them as clear, factual descriptions of what the page offers.
+Skip the marketing fluff.
 A good meta description tells AI exactly what your page is about.

 - AI crawler access (robots.txt for GPTBot, ClaudeBot, PerplexityBot)